NguyenAndrew/Penjar/README.md

 ## Quickstart - (Optional) Configuring a database
 1. Navigate to the back_end directory
 2. For local setup: Create a database.json file in the **src/database** directory, configure this information with database credentials (Note: database.json in back_end directory is excluded by git in .gitignore).
-3. For cloud setup: Place database credentials within env variables, parse this information by inserting custom code into app.js
+3. For cloud setup: Place database credentials within env variables, parse this information by inserting custom code into databaseInfo.ts
 4. Configure database client

 ## Roadmap
-* Clearly define seperate commands for Windows, Linux, and Mac for better user experience cross platform
 * Run on Docker
 * Setup Jest testing on the backend